What is support?

 How does considering support and resistance as a zone help you?

-In my early trading days, when I had very little knowledge about this topic, I used to draw support and resistance as a line.
-I used to use a strategy based on support and resistance to placing my entries.
+In our early trading days, when we had very little knowledge about this topic, we used to draw support and resistance as a line.
+We used a strategy based on support and resistance to place trades.

-While doing so, I always kept the stop loss few pips above or below the line but almost 90% of the time the price used to hit my stop loss and then go in the direction where I wanted it to go.
-This used to be very frustrating for me, and I am sure this has happened to many of you reading this article.
+While doing so, we always kept the stop loss few pips above or below the line but almost 90% of the time the price used to hit the stop loss and then go in the direction where we wanted it to go.
+This used to be very frustrating for us, and we are sure this has happened to many of you too.

 Let us try to understand how can considering support and resistance as a zone helps?